the872/parser330/README.rst

  Parser 330 - Twitter
 =========================

 This project is a simple way to parse a Twitter tweet and obtain user, hashtag and URL information from within it.
-A lot of the readme is directly from the python template_ that was used to make give a proper background on all the tools of this project.
+A lot of the readme is directly from the python template_ that was used to give a proper background on all the tools of this project.

 The template_ that was used came with a lot of tools which came in handy.
 They include: